Bryony Langmaid

 Hello, my name is Bryony.

-I started working at Words First in November 2016 as a Newly Qualified Therapist (NQT), and since then have had experience working across a range of settings, including mainstream primary and secondary, specialist provisions for children with autism, and at our Kids First clinic.
+I completed my undergraduate degree in Speech and Language Therapy at City, University of London, in 2016, and started working at Words First as a Newly Qualified Therapist (NQT).
+Since then, I have gained experience working across a range of settings, including mainstream primary and secondary schools, specialist provisions for autistic children and young people, and at our Kids First clinic.

-I am particularly interested in working with children in Early Years/Primary settings on their speech, language and communication, as I truly believe that early intervention is key.
-I love to welcome parents and teaching staff into my sessions, as progress is achieved much more quickly when they understand the child’s goals and how best to support them.
+I am particularly interested in working in Early Years and Primary settings with children who have speech sound disorders (SSD).
+I also love to welcome parents and teaching staff into my sessions, as progress is achieved much more quickly when they understand their child’s individual goals and how to support them.

-As part of my current role as Clinical Specialist for Speech Sound Disorders, I am able to support the whole team develop their understanding of this clinical area and offer joint assessments and case discussions.
-I am also part of the team which provides training on how to deliver our phonological awareness intervention programme Sound Smart.
+As part of my current role as Clinical Specialist for speech sound disorders, I support the whole team in developing their understanding of this clinical area and offer joint assessments and case discussions.
+I am also part of the team that provides training for teaching staff on how to deliver our phonological awareness intervention programme, Sound Smart, which allows more children to access the support they need to thrive.